Exercise Is the Best Medicine

 Join an Intramural Team

 Join a competitive or recreational team.
 Intramural sports include badminton, basketball, curling, dodgeball, floor hockey, football, futsal, hockey, innertube basketball, innertube water polo, slo-pitch, soccer, ultimate Frisbee, and volleyball.
-For more information, visit Campus Recreation Intramurals.
+For more information, visit Campus Rec Intramurals.

 Check Out Campus Walking Routes